BlockTrainBuilders/BlockTrain/README.md

 ### Insight into Model Training Data:
 BlockTrain offers users a "look under the hood" of the models, allowing them to understand the data on which they are trained.
 This initiative is a step towards more transparent AI.
 It enables users to have better insight into model behavior and biases, which is often missing in today's consumer AI implementations.

+### Akash Integration and Ease of Deployment:
+BlockTrain is integrated with Akash, ensuring a seamless and efficient deployment process.
+The integration facilitates easy deployment of AI models and datasets on the decentralized cloud.
+Moreover, BlockTrain provides code for automated orchestration, simplifying the deployment process and reducing manual intervention.

 ## Repository Structure

 - **TrainingApp**: This directory contains Python scripts related to training models.